Wekiwa Springs State Park

 8 a.m. until sundown, 365 days a year

 Welcome to Wekiwa Springs State Park

 With emerald springs feeding the Wekiwa River and lush tropical hammocks, this unique park just minutes from downtown Orlando is perfect for observing abundant wildlife or cooling off on a summer day.

 Miles of trails beg to be explored on foot, bike or horseback, and canoes and kayaks are available on-site.
 It’s easy to see why visitors have been flocking to beautiful Wekiwa Springs since the mid-19th century.

-Wekiwa Springs has a special place in the hearts of those lucky folks who grew up nearby, spending weekends exploring the spring vent and paddling canoes past the purple blooms of pickerelweed.
+Wekiwa Springs has a special place in the hearts of those lucky folks who have grown up nearby, spending weekends exploring the spring vent and paddling canoes past the purple blooms of pickerelweed.

 The azure waters of Wekiwa Springs have made it Orange County’s longest-running tourist attraction.
 From the dense, almost tropical hammocks near where the springs feed into the Wekiva River to the scenic sandhill uplands, the park is rife with opportunities to see many kinds of animals.

 Plan Your Visit

 Serenity Garden Coming to Wekiwa Springs Park